Free Medicines, Like 5 Other Countries

 Drug companies also seek government approval for drugs for one specific, narrow use, hiding dangerous side effects in other populations or for other uses.
 After getting approval, they illegally but aggressively promote the drug for the other off-label uses.

 Drug companies claim they need patents and high prices because of the cost of drug research.
 They often claim developing a new medicine costs between $1 and $2.5 billion.
 GlaxoSmithKline’s CEO Sir Andrew Witty called the $1 billion figure “one of the great myths of the industry.”

-In fact, two researchers estimated it only costs 1.2% of sales to develop important new medicines.
-Several medical organizations estimate the cost of new medicines, including failed attempts, to be only $76 to $150 million.
+Doctors Without Borders and several other medical organizations estimate the cost of new medicines, including failed attempts, to be only $60 to $186 million.
 Building new medicines by tweaking older ones likely only costs $10 to $40 million.

-Doctors Without Borders has developed a number of new drugs and treatments, helping hundreds of millions of people.
-They’ve accomplished all this at less than 1/10th the cost of what drug companies claim they spend developing just one medicine.
+Doctors Without Borders has first-hand experience, having developed a number of new drugs and treatments, helping hundreds of millions of people.

 The organization Drugs for Neglected Diseases, too, created 6 new treatments and a solid drug development pipeline with a budget of just $171.7 million.

 In 2015, the top 100 pharmaceutical companies, on average, spent only 8.32% of their revenues on research.
 Twenty-seven of them spent over 10 times as much on marketing and sales as on research.